Joachim-barre/jolang/Readme.md

 # Jolang

-A jit inerpreted language created by joachim barre
+A jit interpreted language created by joachim barre

-it is based on a set of basic instruction an use a single register and a memory tape that as an initial state and size define in the object numbers are currently 64 bits jumps can jump to label that aren't encountered yet the first tape value should be the main label address jump indexes start at zero but the index 0 is a jump to the first instruction of the program jumps default to main block if out of range
+it is based on a set of basic instruction an use a single register and a memory tape that as an initial state and size define in the object<br> numbers are currently 64 bits<br>
+jumps can jump to label that aren't encountered yet<br>
+the first tape value should be the main label address<br>
+jump indexes start at zero but the index 0 is a jump to the first instruction of the program<br>
+jumps default to main block if out of range<br>

 ## instruction set